Impakter

 During gameplay, players’ choices on the use of resources will affect the planet’s temperature and level of CO2 emissions, triggering an array of different environmental impacts such as melting ice caps and rising sea levels, which intensify throughout the game based on different scenarios.

-“Civilisation VI: Gathering Storm,” like many other recent releases from the gaming industry, attempts to spark big ideas in young minds, and educate players on the reality and science of climate change, as well as allow them to navigate its negative impacts first-hand as a result of their own poor planetary decisions.
+“Civilisation VI: Gathering Storm,” like many other recent releases from the gaming industry, could possibly help spark big ideas in young minds, and educate players on the reality and science of climate change, as well as allow them to navigate its negative impacts first-hand as a result of their own poor planetary decisions.

 Being told something is true, and actually understanding the real world implications are two separate entities.
 That’s why seeding virtual storylines with topical issues in this way provides a useful proxy to bridge the conceptual gap between being told the planet is warming, and actually conceiving its tangible reality of destruction.